hatedabamboo/notes.hatedabamboo.me/docs/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 To use the same approach in an actual business application, you need to perform one extra step compared with a regular connection: acquire a database access token via the `generate_db_auth_token()` method and use this token as the password in the connection settings.

+!!! warning

+    Keep in mind that you can't use password-based and IAM-based authentication simultaneously.
+IAM-based authentication takes precedence, and even if you enter the correct password, authentication will fail due to a lack of necessary permissions.
+To re-enable password-based authentication, you need to revoke the `rds_iam` grant from the user.

 ## Afterthought

 While working on this article, I kept asking myself: "Who may need this if it’s all available in the documentation?"
 Technically correct, but AWS documentation tends to separate connected topics into different articles, making it harder to compile a coherent manual for performing a certain action.
 Here, you have everything you need in one place, from start to finish, guiding you along the way.